ak112/TSAI-EVA8.0/08_ResNetsHigherRF/README.md

 ### Model Training and Results

 The model was trained using the above architecture on Cifar10 for 24 epochs.
-The best train and test accuracy achieved is and respecitively.
+The best train and test accuracy achieved is 92.64% and 91.25% respectively.

 **Loss Curves**
 ![loss_graph](./plots/loss_curve.png)